stevenemanuel94/unsecured_payload/README.md

+The 0.001_Tue02Jul2024_12_42_nn.pth file is the trained neural network for inference.

+The images and dtd folders provide extures for the tray and boxes in the simulator.

 There are 3 main scripts:

 generate_train_data.py saves the maximum force in a given direction, robot state, and initial and final depth images and numpy arrays